Social-Systems-Lab/vibe/vibe-cloud/README.md

 -   **User-Specific Data Storage:** Each authenticated user (`userDid`) gets their own dedicated CouchDB database (`userdata-<sanitized_userDid>`) ensuring strong data isolation by default.
 -   **Shared Blob Storage:** Provides MinIO (or S3-compatible) object storage for binary data (images, files, etc.) in a shared bucket, with access controlled via metadata and permissions.
 -   **Real-time Synchronization:** Leverages WebSockets to push data changes from a user's database to connected Vibe Agents subscribing on behalf of applications.
+-   **DID-Based Identity (Ed25519):**
+    -   User identity is fundamentally based on **Ed25519 key pairs**.
+Users (or their Agents) manage these keys securely.
+    -   A user's primary identifier is a `did:vibe:` Decentralized Identifier (DID), cryptographically derived from their Ed25519 public key.
+    -   The derivation follows the pattern: `did:vibe:<multibase(base58btc, 0xed01 + raw_public_key)>`, resulting in DIDs like `did:vibe:z...`.
+(Uses `0xed01` multicodec for Ed25519 public keys and `base58btc` multibase encoding).
+    -   Possession of the corresponding Ed25519 private key allows the user (or their Agent) to prove control over the DID, typically by signing messages or challenges.
--   **DID-Based Identity:** User identity is primarily based on Decentralized Identifiers (DIDs).
-Includes an admin claim flow for initial administrative user setup using DIDs and signed messages.
+    -   Includes an admin claim flow for initial setup, requiring a signature generated with the admin's Ed25519 private key.
 -   **Permission Management:**
     -   Stores user consent for applications (`appGrants`).
     -   Stores user's direct permissions for accessing shared resources (`directPermissions`).